arnav-snowleo/ScannerApp/README.md

 # ScannerApp
 A Scanner App with on the fly image editing and image scanning, pdf generating and sharing features.

+>Installation:

+Android Studio offers a complete, integrated IDE experience for Flutter.

+Android Studio, version 3.0 or later
+Alternatively, you can also use IntelliJ:

+IntelliJ IDEA Community, version 2017.1 or later IntelliJ IDEA Ultimate, version 2017.1 or later

+I prefer Android Studio, You are free to use any Text Editor of your choice!!

 >Configuration :

 You can build apps with Flutter using any text editor combined with command-line.